alitet01/etc/README.md

 Command-line interface will be opened with prompt $>

-6. Use commands listed below
+6. Use commands listed above

 ## Toggl limitations